v-jacx/Fuerte-Workout-Tracker/README.md

 ***

 ### ***Description***
 #### Fuerte is a workout tracker built with React, express, and MongoDB.
-This workout tracker users to create workouts and track their PRs, sets and reps, and Max working weight.
+This workout tracker allows users to create workouts and track their PRs, sets and reps, and Max working weight.
 ***

 ### ***Wireframes***